reelyactive/barnacles/README.md

 The pageview path is recorded as /id/receiverID where the receiverID would for instance be 001bc50940800001.
 Each wireless device is given a UUID and CID based on its identifier which allows tracking so long as the identifier does not change.

+This service requires the [universal-analytics](https://www.npmjs.com/package/universal-analytics) package which is _not_ listed as a dependency.
+To use this service, you must manually install the package:

+    npm install universal-analytics

 ### Initial State

 barnacles can send notifications to the [Initial State](https://www.initialstate.com/) platform.
 This allows for real-time events to be logged and visualised.
 For instance to stream real-time events to an Initial State bucket: